The-OpenROAD-Project/OpenLane/README.md

 # Setting up the PDK: skywater-pdk

-The full PDK is already pre-built [here](https://github.com/efabless/sky130A-prebuilt), which is a submodule in this repo.
+The full PDK is already pre-built [here](https://github.com/efabless/sky130A-prebuilt), which is a submodule in this repository.
 So, run this command:

 **WARNING:** This will expand to ~7GB.
 ```bash